motion/orbit/README.md

 This stack is built around a few principles that guide everything in it.

-1. Fewer, powerful abstractions
+1. Few powerful abstractions

-@view + @store + @watch/@react
+@view + @store + @react

 These things together are all you really need, but with them you can build incredibly powerful, complex, reactive systems with ease.

-2. Minimal, straightforward syntax

-You shouldn't write your most important logic in reducers.
-You should be able to wire things together with the absolute minimum typing.

-3. Local state
+2. Local state, simple Mobx

 Your state should live as close as possible to where its used, and be easy to move around.

-4. Some magic is ok, with the right tools

-Simple syntax with powerful abstractions should let you move fast, but it requires extremely the building blocks to be easy to understand, and should have:
+3. Have good logs/tooling/repl

 * types that help as you code
 * granular, adjustable, clear logging